talksik/blog/_posts/2024-02-29-the-way-you-do-one-thing.md

 ## Corollary - on finishing things
 If you have a habit of not completely listening to a song, then you will never finish a project.

-I have found this to be a common problem.
+I have found this to be a common problem for myself and others around me.
+The root cause is not obvious, but I this post suggests a likely victim.